 Step One: Attend an Information Session

 Attend an Information Session, held during Parents and Family Weekend, to learn more about the process.
-The Assignment Office will also be present at the Off-Campus Housing Fair to answer questions.
-Students are also encouraged and welcome to stop by the Assignment Office to learn more about the process.
+The Housing Assignment Office will be at the Housing Fair to answer questions.
+Students are also encouraged to visit the Assignment Office to learn more about the process.

 Not able to attend?
 Sorry to hear that!
-Later in October, you can review the Housing Information Session Presentation Notes (PDF file) to learn about what is discussed during the presentations.
+Later in October, you can review the Housing Information Session Presentation.

 Upper-class student housing options (roommate requests that can be entered):